myriadrf/LimeSDR_GW/docs/docs/HiperSDR_44xx.rst

 RX Path Top Module
 ^^^^^^^^^^^^^^^^^^
 This module is part of LimeDFB and more details can be found in :external+limedfb:ref:`rx_path_top <docs/rx_path_top/readme:rx_path_top>` description.
-It handles the receive path from the LMS7002M to the FPGA and host, including IQ sample packetization and timestamp generation.
+It handles the receive path from the RF Transceiver to the FPGA and host, including IQ sample packetization and timestamp generation.

+.. drawio-image:: ../../gateware/LimeDFB/docs/docs/rx_path_top/block_diagram.drawio
+   :align: center
+   :format: svg
+   :page-index: 0
+   :alt: Lime_top block diagram

 .. _tx_path_top_module:

 TX Path Top Module
 ^^^^^^^^^^^^^^^^^^
 This module is part of LimeDFB and more details can be found in :external+limedfb:ref:`tx_path_top <docs/tx_path_top/readme:tx_path_top>` description.
-This module manages the transmit path from the host through the FPGA to the LMS7002M, including unpacking of IQ samples and stream synchronization.
+This module manages the transmit path from the host through the FPGA to the RF Transceiver, including unpacking of IQ samples and stream synchronization.

 .. _pcie_phy_module:

 PCIe PHY Module
 ^^^^^^^^^^^^^^^
-The **PCIe PHY** module is an instantiation of the ``S7PCIEPHY`` class from LitePCIe.
+The **PCIe PHY** module is an instantiation of the ``USPPCIEPHY`` class from LitePCIe.
 It provides the physical layer for the PCIe interface, including DMA support.

 The source code for LitePCIe is available at:
 `LitePCIe on GitHub <https://github.com/enjoy-digital/litepcie>`_